jenkins-x-images/maven-quarkus-mandrel/README.md

 # maven-quarkus-mandrel

-a container image for Apache Maven using quarkus mandrel
+a container image for Apache Maven using quarkus mandrel.